deepanshs/mrsimulator/docs/user_guide/simulator/simulator.rst

 In mrsimulator, the default configuration settings apply to a wide range of simulations, including static, magic angle spinning (MAS), and variable angle spinning (VAS) spectra.
 In certain situations, however, the default settings are insufficient to represent the spectrum accurately.
-Consider the following simulator setup.
+In this section, we use the simulator setup code below to illustrate some of these issues.

 .. plot::
     :context: close-figs